Dan Smith’s Facelift Reveals Windows on Main Street

 A little bit of history about the Wein family may suggest some other surprises such as the hidden marble section.

 To escape Russia, Alan Wein’s great-grandparents had their nine children scattered throughout Europe.
 His grandfather, Thomas, was just 13 years old when he was sent alone to Sweden, learning that country’s language on his own.
-He moved to Wisconsin because many Swedish immigrants selected there and continue to speak their native language.
+He moved to Wisconsin because many Swedish immigrants selected that location, and they continued to speak their native language.

-Several other Wein offspring also settled in the United States, including a sister in Reynoldsville and a brother in New York.
+Several other Wein offsprings also settled in the United States, including a sister in Reynoldsville and a brother in New York.

 “My grandfather’s brother was a tailor.
 He and his brother wanted to get the family closer.
-Clarion was a train stop, and that’s how they ended here and open the store in 1911,” Wein explained.
+Clarion was a train stop, and that’s how they ended here and opened the store in 1911,” Alan Wein explained.

 First called Bizarre Store, the name of the store was later changed to Wein’s Clothing.